Consensys/doc.goquorum/docs/Concepts/Privacy/ContractExtension.md

 ## With enhanced network permissioning

-If the network is running with [enhanced network permissioning](../PermissionsOverview.md#enhanced-network-permissioning), only a network or organization administrator can initiate or accept contract extension.
+If the network is running with [enhanced network permissioning](../PermissionsOverview.md#enhanced-network-permissioning), only a network or organization administrator can initiate or accept a contract extension.